 The Freshwater Biological Traits Database currently contains traits data for 3,857 North American macroinvertebrate taxa, and includes habitat, life history, mobility, morphology and ecological trait data.
 These data were compiled for a project on climate change effects on river and stream ecosystems.
 The traits data were gathered from multiple sources, which are listed on the web site under, "Data Source".
 Data gathering efforts focused on data that were published or otherwise well-documented by trustworthy sources, accessible, appropriate for the regions being studied, in a standardized format that could be analyzed or easily converted to a format that could be analyzed, and ecologically relevant to the gradients being considered.

-The Freshwater Biological Traits Database was compiled for a project on climate change effects on river and stream ecosystems that was conducted by the Global Change Research Program in the National Center for Environmental Assessment in the US EPA Office of Research and Development.
+The Freshwater Biological Traits Database was compiled for a project on climate change effects on river and stream ecosystems that was conducted by the Global Change Research Program in the Center for Public Health and Environmental Assessment (CPHEA), formerly known as the National Center for Environmental Assessment (NCEA), in the US EPA Office of Research and Development.
 For this project, long-term trend analyses were performed on biomonitoring data from Maine, North Carolina, Ohio and Utah to examine whether biological responses to changes in temperature and hydrology could be detected.
 One component of these analyses involved compiling and analyzing traits data for North American macroinvertebrate taxa found in lotic systems.
 Advantages of using traits data for these types of analyses are that they are less susceptible to taxonomic ambiguities or inconsistencies in long-term datasets; they can detect changes in functional community characteristics; and they vary less across geographical areas, which allows for larger-scale trend analyses across regional species pools.